 - Improve confidence by testing in the context of the intended data center deployment and isolate performance issues:

-- IxVM cards can be deployed as complete virtual appliance or directly on bare metal hardware to test using customized VMs and applications and specific operating environments
+- IxVM cards are deployed as complete virtual appliances to test customized VMs and applications, and specific operating environments

 - Unified data center solution emulates real-world end-to-end data center conditions so you can assess the overall impact of data center virtualization, including how VM scale and mobility affects application performance